 • Choreography Award – Given to the best choreography for each award ceremony.

 • Title Award – Judges decide the title winner separately, based on their scores and overall impression of the routines.
 There must be 2 or more routines entered for there to be a title winner.
-If there are not 2 or more routines registered, any lone entries will receive a refund.
-Only Junior, Preteen, Teen and Senior Solos and Duet/Trios are eligible in our title competition.
+The 2 or more entries in a category must be different dancers.
+If there are not 2 or more routines registered, any lone entries will receive a refund/credit.
+Only Junior, Preteen, Teen and Senior Solos and Duet/Trios from the Triple S (TS) level are eligible in our title competition.

 Judging: ALL JUDGES DECISIONS ARE FINAL!